MicrosoftDocs/windows-ai-docs/docs/apis/imaging.md

 Image Segmentation can be used to identify specific objects in an image.
 The model takes both an image and a "hints" object and returns a mask of the identified object.

-Hints can be provided in the form of coordinates for points that belong to what you're identifying, points that don't belong to what you're identifying, and/or a coordinate rectangle that encloses what you're identifying.
-You can use any combination of these types of hints to inform the model with the more hints you provide, the more precise the model can be.
-However there are certain guidelines that you should follow to avoid inaccurate results or errors.

 Hints can be provided through any combination of the following:

 - Coordinates for points that belong to what you're identifying.